coderwall/coderwall-legacy/CONTRIBUTING.md

 ### How to work on Coderwall using Vagrant on VirtualBox

-Sure you could download and install all the dependencies, services, and whatnot on to your local workstation but ain't nobody got time for that mess.
+Sure you could download and install all the dependencies, services, and what not on to your local workstation but ain't nobody got time for that mess.

 To save time and headaches we use Vagrant.
 Vagrant is a automation tool for VirtualBox that will help you spin up a virtual environment with pretty much everything in place and ready for you to start hacking (even on Windows!)

 Here's everything you need to get started working on Coderwall with Vagrant TODAY!